Salesian Missionary Museum

 ul.
 Barwna 8, 02-780 Warszawa

-Ursynow Museum at Barwna 8 - Niemcewicz's 19th-century study and a communist-era apartment straight from Alternatywy 4.
-Free entry.
+Ursynów Museum, Barwna 8: Niemcewicz's 19th-century study and a communist-era flat straight from Alternatywy 4.
+Closed until further notice.

 Warsaw University of Life Sciences Museum